 Equipment Financing.
 Patterson Dental provides a variety of options to fulfill its customers' financing needs.
 For qualified purchasers of equipment, the Company will arrange financing for the customer through Patterson or a third party.
 For non-equipment related needs, such as for working capital or real estate, customers are referred to a third party organization.
 This alternative allows the Company to offer its customers convenience while still meeting their diverse financing needs.
-In fiscal 2010, the Company originated approximately \$345 million of equipment finance contracts.
-The Company, or its vendor partner, financed more than 40% of the equipment purchased by customers during fiscal 2010.
+In fiscal 2011, the Company originated approximately \$260 million of equipment finance contracts in the United States.
+The Company, or its vendor partner, financed approximately 40% of the equipment purchased by customers during fiscal 2011.

-Since November 1998, Patterson has maintained one or more finance referral agreements with an outside finance company to provide a more extensive selection of finance opportunities to its customers.
+Since November 1998, Patterson has maintained one or more finance referral agreements with outside finance companies to provide a more extensive selection of finance opportunities to its customers.
 This might include financing for practice transition transactions, working capital, leasing, real estate and long-term capital.
-Currently this service is provided by Matsco, a division of Wells Fargo Bank N.A.
+Currently this service is provided by Wells Fargo Practice Finance, a division of Wells Fargo Bank N.A.
 There are no recourse provisions under this agreement.
-Patterson receives referral fees under this agreement and Matsco extends credit and services the accounts.
+Patterson receives referral fees under this agreement and Wells Fargo extends credit and services the accounts.

 Patterson generally does not hold the finance contracts initiated on equipment transactions for the duration of the contract.
-These contracts have generally been sold to either a commercial paper conduit managed by JPMorgan Chase Bank, N.A., or to a group of banks led by U.S. Bank National Association.
+These contracts have generally been sold to either a commercial paper conduit, or to a group of banks.

 Patterson created a special purpose entity ("SPE"), PDC Funding Company, LLC, a wholly-owned and fully consolidated subsidiary, and entered into a Receivables Purchase Agreement in order to participate in the commercial paper conduit.
-The Company transfers finance contracts to the SPE.
+The Company transfers finance contracts it originates to the SPE.
 In turn, the SPE sells the contracts to the commercial paper conduit.
-The limit for this agreement was increased in the fourth quarter of fiscal 2010 from \$367 million to \$550 million of contract purchases.
-There is no recourse to the Company for contracts purchased by the commercial paper conduit, but there is a holdback by the conduit equal to approximately 16% of the principal of these contracts.
+As of April 30, 2011, the maximum outstanding capacity of this arrangement at any one time is \$500 million.
+There is no recourse to the Company for contracts purchased by the commercial paper conduit, but there is a deferred purchase price by the conduit equal to approximately 16% of the principal of these contracts.

-A second special purpose entity, PDC Funding Company II, LLC, sold contracts through a Contract Purchase Agreement to a group of banks led by U.S. Bank.
-The agreement operates similarly to the Receivables Purchase Agreement described above, except that the holdback is equal to approximately 12% of the principal and the capacity was \$110 million.
+A second special purpose entity, PDC Funding Company II, LLC, sold contracts through a Contract Purchase Agreement to a group of banks.
+The agreement operated similarly to the Receivables Purchase Agreement described above, except that the capacity was \$110 million.
 In the fourth quarter of fiscal 2010, this agreement was amended such that no additional contracts will be sold, but the remaining contracts previously sold and outstanding under the agreement will continue to run out under the agreement.